rwhitworth/one-hour-projects/20150803-C and .Net DLL Interop/README.md

 The C# code handles marshalling for the char* array for filename to expose a string.
 It also handles configuring the calling convention of cdecl that is required.

-All code in the C DLL and C# console application is licensed to the public domain, in the same manor as the STB library that is included.
+All code in the C DLL and C# console application is licensed to the public domain, in the same manor as the STB library that is used.

+STB must be retrieved from https://raw.githubusercontent.com/nothings/stb/master/stb.h